Trending Now

 Agile vs Waterfall Methodology

-Agile vs Waterfall – Difference Between Methodologies
+Agile vs Waterfall: Difference Between Methodologies

 Agile and Waterfall are two important and industry-recognized methodologies used for handling business-critical projects.
-Both Agile and traditional waterfall way of managing projects have their own pros and cons.
-However, the basic difference is that Agile motivates the team to work simultaneously on various phases of the project, while the Waterfall is a system of working that needs the team to finish every phase of the project before moving to another one.
+Both Agile and traditional waterfall way of managing projects have their pros and cons.
+However, the basic difference is that Agile motivates the team to work simultaneously on various phases of the project, while Waterfall is a system of working that needs the team to finish every phase of the project before moving to another one.

 If you are working in the project management domain, then you are surely aware of the competition between the Agile methodology and Waterfall methodology in terms of adoption rates across sectors.
 Usually, the newer generation opts for Agile, whereas the older gen, who are still part of the existing workforce, prefer tried and tested Waterfall method to manage projects.